-For this assignment you will be the campaign manager, candidate, or spouse of a candidate for Governor of Massachusetts.
+For this assignment you will be the campaign manager, candidate, or spouse of a candidate for State Senator of Massachusetts.
 You are required to produce a video at least one minute in length (maximum 2 ½ minutes) in which you describe who your candidate is and what they stand for and why we, the voting public, should vote for him or her.
 Each video should include the following:

 - What is your candidate’s platform?
 What issues does he/she stand for?
 What will you do as an elected official?